ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/loading.md

 {"date":"2022-11-15","country_code":"CN","project":"clickhouse-connect","type":"bdist_wheel","installer":"bandersnatch","python_minor":"","system":"","version":"0.2.8"}
 ```

 These examples assume the use of the JSONEachRow format.
-Other common JSON formats are supported with examples provided of loading these [here](/docs/en/integrations/data-formats/json/other_formats).
+Other common JSON formats are supported, with examples provided of loading these [here](/docs/en/integrations/data-formats/json/other-formats).

 The above provided a very simple example of loading JSON data.
-For more complex JSON, including nested structures, see ["Designing your schema"](/docs/en/integrations/data-formats/json/schema).
+For more complex JSON, including nested structures, see the guide [**Designing JSON schema**](/docs/en/integrations/data-formats/json/schema).